Watson-Personal-Assistant/developer/_content/ifttt/how_ifttt_works.md

 ---
-title: How IFTTT rule works
+title: How IFTTT rules works
 weight: 10
 ---
 When your end-user creates an applet on the IFTTT platform and uses your Watson Assistant Solutions service in the trigger, the IFTTT platform calls an IFTTT service to store a trigger for the user associated with the applet.